RESEARCH RESIDENCY

 Programme of Activities and Support

 We believe dialogue is important for a rich studio practice, and the residency programme has been developed with this in mind.
-By organising monthly activities, artists have the opportunity to engage with each other and develop new contacts.
+By organising monthly activities, residents have the opportunity to engage with each other and develop new contacts.
+The opportunity will be in line with the International Residency programme and participants are welcome to join in with all social aspects of the programme.
+We hope this will bring diversity to the activities at PADA and increase the trans-disciplinary nature of the residency as a whole.

 -